DipuTut/travel-photo-blog/README.md

-# travel-photo-blog
+# Travel Photo Blog Website
-This website is implemented with the bootstrap framework
+The website is implemented with the bootstrap framework.